chevere/docs/reference/Chevere/Interfaces/Bootstrap/BootstrapInterface.md

 ### hrTime()

-Provides access to the hrtime(true) registered on instance creation.
+Provides access to the high-resolution time on instance creation.

 ::: tip RETURN
 int